Create new status types

 Complete the following steps to create these types.

-- Repeat step 1 through step 5 to add status types.
+Repeat step 2 through step 16 to add any remaining status types.

 Determine when a status type is applied to a ticket